reduardo7/bash-service-manager/README.md

 #### 3: COMMAND ####

-This is the _command function_ that you must execute to start _your service_.
+This is the _commands_ that you must execute to start _your service_.

 **Parameters:**